Digital Media Trends in Korea

 Demonstrates Koreans willingness to pay for content such as news

-YouTube remains the most widely used platform for Korean users, but KakaoTalk, Facebook and Instagram are emerging as fresh news sources.
+YouTube is the most widely used platform for South Korean users, but KakaoTalk and Instagram are emerging as fresh news sources.
 Also notable is the increased industry focus on email newsletters, with a variety of new services from start-ups to mainstream media companies, even if usage levels remain low.
+Read more about South Korea social media behaviour here.

 Shows apps that are popular in South Korea, with how many respondants said they use an app to share news vs. how many said they use an app in general.
 This illustrates which apps are most popular for sharing news, and are seen the most as news sources.